By Evan Christensen · Owner, The Barn Door Hardware Store

 Published January 6, 2026 · Updated April 2026

 Evan has owned and operated The Barn Door Hardware Store since 2016.
-Sizing mistakes are the most common reason orders go wrong — wrong door width, wrong track length, or not enough wall clearance.
-Getting these numbers right before ordering saves a lot of time.
+Sizing mistakes are the most common reason orders go wrong — wrong door width, wrong track length, or too little wall clearance beside the opening.
 He and the team are available 7 days a week at info@thebarndoorhardwarestore.com.

 Most barn door problems come down to three measurements: door width relative to the opening, wall space beside the opening, and clearance above it.
 Get all three right before ordering and installation is straightforward.
 Miss any one of them and you'll have a door that either doesn't cover the opening or can't slide open properly.